-I began this painting with the most distant objects... the sky & clouds.
+I began this painting with the most distant objects... the sky and clouds.
 These were aggressive clouds that were very busy.

-More refinements made to the the clouds.
-I kept working the clouds with a blending brush until they flowed more smoothly and had improved in contrast between light and dark areas.
-However, at this point things looked a little stormy.
+The clouds needed refinement, so I kept working with a blending brush until they flowed smoothly and had improved in the contrast between light and dark areas.
+However, at this point, things looked a little stormy.

-Notice the final white highlights added to the clouds which take away the stormy feel from day 2.
+Notice the final white highlights added to the clouds which take away the dark feel from day 2.
 It now looks like a bright sunny day.
 I also added the ground and the beginning of the tree line.
-My intent was to have a very strong contrast between light and dark.
+I intended to have a powerful contrast between light and dark.
 Notice the effect it has when you compare the ground objects against the sky.

 The big tree is complete and now its time to work on the tree line to the right.
-To make the multiple trees stand apart from each other I modified the colors of each tree slightly.
-Some are more green while others have added browns and red tones.
+To make the multiple trees stand apart from each other, I modified the colors of each tree slightly.
+I added more green to some, and I added brown and red to the others.
 The overall effect is to give a sense of many trees growing together.
 Adding the right amount of dark to areas proved to be more difficult than I had first thought - I continued to make adjustments by increasing darker areas such as under the trees.

 It was a perfect sunny day.
 The clouds where very puffy and the darker patches are nothing more than deep shadows - There was not a drop of rain in the sky that day.
-I have been working on achieving the right/accurate balance between light and dark areas in my landscape paintings and its amazing how much of both are present even on a very sunny day.
-When I would sit at the end of the day and review my painting against the ref photo, I was always brought back to how much lighter my painting seemed - I had not put enough contrast between light and dark objects.
+I have been working on achieving the right/accurate balance between light and dark areas in my landscape paintings, and it's incredible how much of both are present even on a very sunny day.
+When I would sit at the end of the day and review my painting against the reference photo, I noticed how much lighter my painting seemed - I had not put enough contrast between light and dark objects.
 As I continued to retouch those lighter areas by adding more shadows, the painting became more realistic.
-I have seen many paintings that do not have enough contrast between objects and these paintings always seem to be missing something to me... they seem to loose depth and appear flat.
-For example: Instead of using darker green for shadows under the trees I saw a more realistic painting emerge when I painted straight black into those areas.
+I have seen many paintings that do not have enough contrast between objects and these paintings always seem to be missing something to me; they seem to lose depth and appear flat.
+For example: Instead of using darker green for shadows under the trees I saw a more realistic painting emerged when I painted straight black into those areas.
 I'm learning not to be so afraid of using darks.